Master of Cyber Security

 For admission into the MCS, students will need to have completed a relevant bachelor's degree or postgraduate diploma, normally in Computer Science or Computer Engineering.
 You will need an average of at least B in your 300 level or higher Computer Science papers.

-International students will need to have an IELTS score of 6.5 with at least 6.0 in the writing band.
-International students can email email@example.com for more information or help with the application process.
+International students will need to have an IELTS score of at least 6.5 overall (with no less than 6.0 in any band).
+International students can email [email protected] for more information or help with the application process.

 Scholarships and prizes

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

 Sir William Gallagher Cyber Security Scholarship Not currently accepting applications

 For students intending to enrol full-time in a Dissertation or Thesis as part of a Master of Cyber Security (MCS).
 The applicant's MCS research will need to be industry-based and of relevance to Gallaghers.
 The successful applicant will have the opportunity to gain work experience with Gallaghers.